cliffpyles/tdd-talk/outline.md

 Pure functions are much easier to write unit tests for.
 They are defined by the following characteristics.

 - Given the same input (arguments), the function will always produce the same output (return value).
 This is known as being deterministic.
 - The function has no side effects.
 Side effects are changes to external state.
-Some examples of side effects are usage of timestamps internally, usage of random numbers, io dependencies (network operations, user input, disk access)
+Some examples of side effects are usage of timestamps internally, usage of random numbers, io dependencies (network operations, user input, disk access).
+Also remember that arguments are passed by reference, which results in side effects if changes are made.

 ### Arrange, Act, Assert